Have a question?

 ✔ Provides shelter and helps make the enclosure more natural

-✔ Suitable for hamsterscaping and gerbilscaping
+✔ Fits well with hamsterscaping and gerbilscaping

-For gerbils, it is advisable to place the house on a firm surface or partially buried in the bedding.
-Gerbils enjoy digging, dragging, and gnawing, which means the house can become an active part of the enclosure.
-That is precisely the charm of a natural setup: the enclosure changes along with your animals' behavior.
+For gerbils, the little house is interesting both as a hiding place and as part of their gnawing and destructive behavior.
+Gerbils enjoy digging, dragging, and gnawing.
+As a result, this house can become an active part of the enclosure's decor.
+That is precisely the charm of natural materials: the enclosure changes along with your animals' behavior.

 This grass house works best in an enclosure with sufficient bedding, multiple hiding places, and natural materials.
 This gives your animal more choice and makes the enclosure more interesting for movement.

 For larger animals such as guinea pigs and rabbits, this size is not intended as a primary shelter.
-They need a more spacious house where they can sit, turn around, and rest fully and comfortably.
+They need a more spacious house where they can sit, turn around, and rest comfortably.

 Yes, this grass house is a nice size for dwarf hamsters.
 It can be used as a hiding place, resting spot, or decorative house in a natural setting.

 That depends on the size of your hamster.
-For many hamsters, the house can be suitable as an extra hiding place, but for larger hamsters, it is important to check whether the opening and interior space are spacious enough.
+For many hamsters, the house can be suitable as an extra hiding place, but for larger Syrian hamsters, it is important to check whether the opening and interior space are spacious enough.
 As a main home, a larger sleeping or multi-chamber house is often more practical.

 Place the house in a quiet, stable spot in the enclosure.
 For hamsters, a spot near the bedding or next to a tunnel often works well.
 For gerbils, you can secure the house more firmly by partially embedding it in the bedding.